isc-projects/kea/doc/sphinx/arm/hooks.rst

 Kea is both flexible and customizable, via the use of "hooks."
-This feature lets Kea load one or more dynamically linked libraries (known as "hooks libraries") and, at various points in its processing ("hook points"), call functions in them.
+This feature lets Kea load one or more dynamically linked libraries (known as "hook libraries") and, at various points in its processing ("hook points"), call functions in them.
 Those functions perform whatever custom processing is required.